 Misogyny is defined as the dislike of, contempt for, or ingrained prejudice against women or girls.
-On 23 November 2020, Baroness Donaghy is due to ask the Government what plans it has to make misogyny a hate crime.
+On 6 December 2021, Baroness Donaghy is due to ask the Government what steps it is taking to make misogyny a hate crime.

 This In Focus article explains what ‘hate crime’ means, how it is legislated, and recent calls for women subjected to misogynistic behaviour to receive protection under hate crime laws.